Monikarana27/ChatBud/README.md

 ## 🎯 Project Overview

-XeroxChat is a production-ready, real-time chat application that demonstrates modern web development practices and enterprise-level architecture.
+ChatBud is a production-ready, real-time chat application that demonstrates modern web development practices and enterprise-level architecture.
 Built to handle concurrent users with persistent message storage and advanced features like message search, user management, and room-based conversations.

 ### Problem Statement
 Traditional messaging applications often lack proper persistence, scalability, and real-time features.
 This project addresses these challenges by implementing: